arman-ali-dev/fullstack-java-mastry/phase-2-dsa/dsa-question-list.md

 16. Best time to buy and sell stock
 17. Product of array except self (no division)
 18. Find the majority element (appears more than n/2 times)
+19. majority element II
-19. Sort array of 0s, 1s, and 2s - Dutch National Flag
+20. Sort array of 0s, 1s, and 2s - Dutch National Flag
-20. Merge two sorted arrays without extra space
+21. Merge two sorted arrays without extra space
-21. Find the subarray with given sum (positive numbers) - GeeksForGeeks
+22. Find the subarray with given sum (positive numbers) - GeeksForGeeks
-22. Subarray Sum Equals K
+23. Subarray Sum Equals K
-23. Maximum product subarray
+24. Maximum product subarray
-24. Trapping rainwater
+25. Trapping rainwater
-25. Jump Game - can you reach the last index
+26. Jump Game - can you reach the last index
-26. Peak Index in a Mountain Array
+27. Peak Index in a Mountain Array
-27. Square of a Sorted Array
+28. Square of a Sorted Array

 ---